chandanbrahma/basic-stastistics-part-1-/README.md

 # basic-stastistics-part-1-
-Please go through the exercise to get an idea of some basic concepts of statistics like 1.Datatypes
+Please go through the exercise to get an idea of some basic concepts of statistics like\n 1.Datatypes
 2.Probability
 3.Mean , median, mode